Skip to main content

 UNESCO Recognition (1997-present)

-World Heritage designation in 1997 recognises the sites' outstanding universal value as the most complete record of ancient Roman life.
-Ongoing conservation efforts address challenges from tourism, weather exposure, and urban development pressures whilst maintaining public access and continuing archaeological research programmes.
+World Heritage designation in 1997 recognizes the sites' outstanding universal value as the most complete record of ancient Roman life.
+Ongoing conservation efforts address challenges from tourism, weather exposure, and urban development pressures while maintaining public access and continuing archaeological research programs.

-Ongoing conservation efforts protect fragile frescoes, structural integrity, and archaeological context whilst managing millions of annual visitors and environmental threats.
+Ongoing conservation efforts protect fragile frescoes, structural integrity, and archaeological context while managing millions of annual visitors and environmental threats.

 • Tourism pressure from over 2 million annual visitors causing wear to ancient structures

-• Weather exposure threatening frescoes and organic materials over centuries of excavation
+• Weather exposure and atmospheric conditions threatening fragile frescoes and organic materials over centuries of excavation

-• Limited funding resources for comprehensive conservation of vast archaeological areas
+• Limited funding resources for comprehensive conservation and restoration of vast archaeological areas spanning multiple sites

-• Advanced climate control systems protecting the most fragile frescoed areas and sensitive artifacts
+• Advanced climate control systems protect the most fragile frescoed areas and sensitive artifacts from humidity, temperature fluctuations, and environmental degradation

-• International conservation partnerships bringing expertise and substantial funding for restoration projects worldwide
+• International conservation partnerships through UNESCO and Italian authorities bring specialized expertise and substantial funding for ongoing restoration projects

-• Digital documentation creating detailed records of all artifacts and architectural features for research and preservation
+• Digital documentation using photogrammetry and 3D scanning creates detailed records of all artifacts and architectural features for research and preservation planning

 Image & Content Attribution